krischer/FDSN_Event_Server/Readme.md

 # .qml".
 QUAKEML_FILES_GLOB = "*.xml"

 # The location of the shelve file to store the event information.
 The event
 # indices are stored there so they do not have to be created each time the
 # server starts.
 SHELVE_DB_PATH = "event_db.shelve"

 # The regex used on the resource id of the event to extract the event id.
 If
 # not given or not found, a random one will be used.
-The first paranthesized
+The first parenthesized
 # subgroup will be used, e.g.
 # event_id = re.match(REGEX_FOR_EVENT_ID, resource_id).group(1)
 #